pan100/php-moodserver/WORKLOG.md

 -inserted a marker into the graph.
 Will create tooltips later -sleep into bars in the chart.
 The sleep yAxis is not put on the opposite side, will fix later if there is time.
+-fixed bug where the first day was not shown in the graph

 25.03.2012